 Baling technology allows you to collect hay, grass or straw, turn them into balers, and wrap them.
 When you cut grass, you get hay or straw - collect them with a loading wagon, a forage harvester with the right header or with a baler.
 This gives you bales which are convenient to load, transport, and store.
 Each bale, regardless of its content, has the capacity of 4,000l, and they come in two shapes - cylindrical or cubic.

 You can get bales by using on of the three machines:

 - New Holland Roll-Belt 150 - creates cylindrical bales.
 This machine isn't worth your attention...

-- KUHN LSB 1290 D - the only machine that can create cylindrical bales.
+- KUHN LSB 1290 D - the only machine that can create solid square bales.
 These bales are the only ones that can be collected with a loading wagon.

 - KUHN FBP 3135 - this baler has two special features.
 The first feature - you don't have to put a bale on the ground after you make one - it can be stored at the back of the vehicle.
 This allows you to unload bales in pairs which speeds up the process of collecting them.
 The second feature - you can wrap grass or hay bales automatically to make them into silage (this process needs 24 hours).